Energy Retail Innovation: Opportunities to Improve Consumer Engagement

 The business function, which involves the sale of electricity to the end user, initially emerged in the 1990s as markets were deregulated and national monopolies were broken to drive competition.
 Today, small and medium alternative retail players are abundant.
 The United Kingdom, which went through deregulation in the 1990s, has over 70 energy suppliers, including Octopus Energy, Bulb, OVO Energy and Shell Energy.
 These players have taken up considerable market share from the largest suppliers -which dropped from nearly 100% to 73% between 2011 and 2020.

-Japan’s electricity market (As we reported last year) is undergoing a gradual deregulation and unbundling process.
+Japan’s electricity market is undergoing a gradual deregulation and unbundling process.
 Hundreds of new electricity businesses have been set up in anticipation of increased customer fluidity.
 A customer in Japan can now choose between around 200 companies offering plans.

 Despite how good the technology may be, disengaged energy consumers who are not willing to pay extra for marginal cost and energy savings remains one of the core challenges for many emerging players in residential energy market.
 Retail, and other customer facing services, can offer a pathway for technology producers to address this key cost concern through smart financing packages.
 These technological changes are opening new opportunities for the energy retail market.
 The model will be used by start-ups and corporates to deploy energy new services and technologies, and emerging technology providers are capitalizing on existing routes into the homes and businesses.